 Dr. Max Citrin is a family medicine doctor in Boca Raton, Florida.
 He received his medical degree from Nova Southeastern University College of Osteopathic Medicine and has been in practice for 5 years.
 He also speaks multiple languages, including Spanish.
-As a former athlete, Dr. Citrin is especially passionate about preventive medicine and sports medicine.
+As a former athlete, Dr. Citrin is especially passionate about preventative medicine and sports medicine.

 At Citrin Medical Corporation in Boca Raton, Florida, we view you as an individual person, rather than just another “have a symptom take a pill” patient.
 As part of our osteopathic approach, we work with you to develop an individualized treatment plan that works best for you, rather than simply prescribing a “one size fits all” treatment that is doomed to fail in the long run.

-Dr. Citrin and his team is never too busy to spend individual time with you.
+Dr. Citrin and his team are never too busy to spend individual time with you.
 We are dedicated to placing your needs as a priority, understanding that each patient is different, and your concerns are our concerns.

 Primary prevention is my passion, and I strongly believe in “An ounce of prevention – A pound of cure for an ailing health care system”.
 I have encountered many patients struggling with hypertension, diabetes, and risk factors of cardiovascular disease who use urgent care as primary care.
 It is particularly striking to me that patient education could have prevented many doctor visits.

 My observation of the importance of patient education for prevention is supported by research.
 The contemporary disease-management / disease-treatment approach in medicine is unsustainable; the only solution to combat today’s major killers – cardiovascular disease, diabetes and cancer – is via health promotion and preventive medicine.
 [2, 3]